 Freezing: This casserole can be frozen either before or after cooking.
 If freezing before, add all ingredients except for the crispy onions to a freezer-safe bag or container.
 If freezing after, allow the casserole to cool completely before transferring it to a freezer-safe dish.
 Freeze for up to three months.

-Reheating: Thaw frozen casserole in the fridge overnight, then reheat in the oven at 350 degrees Fahrenheit until heated (about 25 minutes).
+Reheating: Thaw the frozen casserole in the fridge overnight, then reheat it in the oven at 350 degrees Fahrenheit until heated (about 25 minutes).
 If leftovers are reheated from the fridge, cook in the oven at 350 degrees Fahrenheit until warm (about 15 minutes).

 You can do a few things to prevent your green bean casserole from turning out mushy.
 First, drain and rinse the green beans well before adding them to the crock pot.
 Second, don't overcook the casserole - it should only be cooked for the time specified in the recipe.
-And finally, if you are using frozen green beans, be sure to thaw them completely before adding them to the crock pot.
+Finally, if you are using frozen green beans, be sure to thaw them completely before adding them to the crock pot.

 Yes, you can absolutely make this casserole ahead of time!
 You can prepare it a day or two in advance and store it in the fridge until you're ready to cook it.
 Alternatively, you can also freeze the casserole before cooking - just be sure to thaw it completely before crock potting or baking.

-You will need 2-3 14.5 ounce cans of green beans to get four cups of actual green beans not including liquid.
+You will need 2-3 14.5-ounce cans of green beans to get four cups of actual green beans, not including liquid.

 More Hearty Crock Pot Side Dishes